Sledmine/lua-blam/README.md

 As mentioned above lua-blam provides in code documentation, basically by using EmmyLua all the documentation needed can be found via automcompletion of the IDE.

+Give a look to the examples folder in this repository for real use cases and examples of how to use implement lua-blam.

 There is a WIP documentation for Chimera Lua scripting on this repository, also a Changelog is hosted here: